 More details about the cottage industry weaving cloth that flourished in the Todmorden region for centuries until the arrival of the Industrial revolution in 1780 can be found at http://freepages.genealogy.rootsweb.ancestry.com/~todmordenandwalsden/homeweaving.htm#anchor1

 It is therefore probable that members of the Lord family were generally involved with growing wool and manufacturing and selling cloth at the cottage industry level which goes a long way to explain some of Simeon's future activities and interests in Australia.

-The records from St Mary's Church and other churches in the area show that there was a large number people in and around Todmorden with the surname Lord.
-Familes, including extended families) tended to live close together.
-Having located connections between three communities in the area from the 1660s it it probale that if complete family trees were available links between the various Lords could be established.
+The records from St Mary's Church and other churches in the area show that there were a large number people in and around Todmorden with the surname Lord.
+Families, including extended families, tended to live close together.
+Having located connections between three communities in the area from the 1660s it is probable that if complete family trees were available links between the various Lords could be established.

 NB: Much of the information for this post came from the website - Todmorden and Walsden - which was online for many years -

 http://freepages.genealogy.rootsweb.ancestry.com/~todmordenandwalsden.
 In 2017 the pages disappeared again.
 Rootsweb is revising its hosting service and the pages may or may not reappear.
 I have decided to leave the links on the page for the short term (April 2018).